elodiegermani/self_taught_decoding/README.md

 ### Download necessary data

 First, download the files and results stored in Zenodo.
-To launch the notebooks, you first need to download these derived data [here](https://doi.org/10.5281/zenodo.7046056).
+To launch the notebooks, you first need to download these derived data [here](https://doi.org/10.5281/zenodo.7046056) and unzip the file in the root of this directory so these derived data compose the `data` directory of this repository.

+Details on data available in this directory are available in the `data/README.md` file in Zenodo.

-Using the notebook `src/download_and_preprocess_data_notebook.ipynb`, necessary data will be downloaded and preprocessed.
+Using the notebook `src/download_and_preprocess_data_notebook.ipynb`, other necessary data (statistic maps from NeuroVault) will be downloaded and preprocessed.
+This step might take some time.

 ### Table 1
 **Overview of the datasets.
 For each dataset, number of statistic maps are presented, as well as the number of subjects, number of studies and the type of labels (if available).**